shehzadashiq/gitops-2024/journal/week2.md

 ## TFLinting Action

 The [Lint](../.github/workflows/tflint.yml) action has been created that lints Terraform files and checks for any errors.
 A comment is created on the PR when TFLint fails

+This action runs automatically when a PR is submitted (currently to the main branch).

 ![image](https://github.com/user-attachments/assets/ee30688c-569f-4557-8dd5-5ac75d415763)